 Step 8: Maintain Ongoing Compliance

 Once your LLC is registered and operational, it’s essential to maintain ongoing compliance with state regulations.
-This typically includes filing Annual Reports, paying required fees which cost 1 year, and keeping accurate records of your LLC’s activities.
+This typically includes filing Annual Reports in Texas, paying required fees every 1 year, and keeping accurate records of your LLC’s activities.
 Stay informed about Texas specific requirements to ensure your LLC remains in good standing.

 Is the Certificate of Formation necessary to be filed in Texas?